pwm/nix-home/readme.md

 # nix-home

-My home environment that can be set up using home-manager.
+My home environment.

-Packages are pinned using [niv](https://github.com/nmattia/niv) (which generates the content of the `nix` directory).
+Packages are pinned using [niv](https://github.com/nmattia/niv), which generates/updates the content of the `nix` directory.

 ### Prereq